ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 pruning-goose-nginx-ingress-default-backend   ClusterIP      10.0.197.160   <none>          80/TCP                       28d
 ```

-Eventually there should now be a public IP address in the output from the commands above
+Eventually there should now be a public available IP address in the output from the commands above
 you should be able to hit it externally using the IP http://x.x.x.x
 (x value should be a real number )

-Finally cheeky way to test connectivity internally , get a shell!
+You can if you wish test connectivity internally , get a shell!

 ```bash
 kubectl run -i --tty load-generator --image=busybox /bin/sh